 - Your premium reflects your lifestyle choices.
 Your premiums will be based on the level of risk you present to your insurer.
 If you smoke, engage in high-risk activities or work in a dangerous occupation, you can expect to pay more than others.

 Here are some life insurance traps to watch out for

 - Price will often reflect quality — know exactly what you’ll receive in the event of a claim

 - Beware of excessive exclusions that won’t pay out on the policy

 - Policies that are extremely inflexible with coverage amount and features

 - Can you trust the insurer?
 The last thing you want is a nightmare at claim time because your insurer has gone bankrupt

 Can I get coverage without having a medical exam?

-Most life insurance companies will require you to complete a short medical questionnaire and if you meet their requirements, you may be approved for coverage without having to a medical exam.
+Most life insurance companies will require you to complete a short medical questionnaire and if you meet their requirements, you may be approved for coverage without having a medical exam.

 However, there are life insurance providers that specialize in insuring people who don’t want to take any sort of medical exam.
 It should be noted that these policies will be much pricier as the insurer is taking a risk on a person with an unknown medical background.